 - The tax rate for royalties and fees for technical services, under the domestic tax laws, is 10%.
 This rate is to be increased by a surcharge at 2%/5% on the income tax (based on taxable income) and health and education cess of 4% on the income tax including surcharge.
-As a consequence, the effective tax rate is 10.608%/10.92%.
+Consequently, the effective tax rate is 10.608%/10.92%.
 This rate applies for payments made under an agreement entered into on or after 1 June 2005.
-Accordingly, a tax resident can either use the treaty rate or domestic tax rate, whichever is more beneficial.
+Accordingly, a tax resident can either use the tax treaty rate or domestic tax rate, whichever is more beneficial.

 - If interest is received by a financial institution.

 - Taxable in the country of source as per domestic tax rates.

 - If royalty payments arise from the use or right to use trademarks.

 - Tax treaties of certain countries do not have a separate clause specifying the WHT rate for fees for technical services and fees for included services.

 - 5% if the beneficial owner is a company holding at least 10% of the share capital; 15% in other cases.

 - 15% of gross amount of dividend in case such dividend is paid out of income derived from immovable property and such income is exempt from tax.
 10% in all other cases.